ElisaLunardelli369/The-morning/README.md

 # The-morning
-exercise for my Creative 3D Graphics exam
+exercise for my Creative 3D Graphics exam.

 I've modeled and animated a little fox in the forest